avilabon/MDEF_Albert/docs/term1/07-BiologyZero.md

 | PO4       | 0.1 mg/L   |    PO4     |

 #### Soil results interpretation
-The soil sample from Benifallet presents a "silt loam" texture is composed by 75-85% of silt, 20-50% of sand and 0-25% of clay.
-The Munsell color value of 5YR corresponds to predominantly yellow and orange colors, it can indicate the presence of certain minerals such as iron.
-The 5/6 values indicate a moderate organic matter content. pH test indicates a value very close to neutral, just slightly alkaline.
+The soil sample from Benifallet presents a "silt loam" texture.
+Silt loam texture contains 75-85% of silt, 20-50% of sand, and 0-25% of clay.
+The Munsell color value of 5YR corresponds to predominantly yellow and orange colors, it can indicate the presence of certain minerals, such as iron.
+The 5/6 values indicate a moderate organic matter content.
+The pH test indicates a value very close to neutral, just slightly alkaline.
-The nutrients tests ( hosphorus and nitrogen) have given values not very high.
+The nutrient tests (phosphorus and nitrogen) have given values that are not very high.

 ### Seeds
 Another hands-on exercise has been the seed analysis of a seed collection for agroforestry.
-Agroforestry is the antithesis of monocultures, it is the simultaneous cultivation of various species taking advantage of the different levels of vegetation (soil, bushes, trees) in the same way that happens in a natural forest ecosystem but with species that provide us with food and raw materials. staggered manner at various times of the year.
+Agroforestry is the antithesis of monocultures; it is the simultaneous cultivation of various species, taking advantage of the different levels of vegetation (soil, bushes, and trees) in the same way that happens in a natural forest ecosystem, but with species that provide us with food and raw materials. staggered manner at various times of the year.

 | Actinidia chinensis | Chaenomeles japonica |  Zanthoxylum schinifolium|
 |-----------|------------|------------|